Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Or, at a minimum, at least put AUTO ISO in your My Menu so you can quickly get to it after pressing MENU.

-The X-E3 also allows you to set 3 AUTO ISOs for each Custom Setting.
+The X-E3 and newer cameras also allow you to set 3 AUTO ISOs for each Custom Setting.
 These can be programmed from Image Quality Setting -> Edit Custom Setting.
 By default these follow the three settings you’ve programmed in the Shooting Settings.
 You may override them for each custom setting.

 Overriding Full AUTO ISO in a pinch